-The international advanced training course (8 months) allows experienced civil servants to familiarize themselves with all facets of public management in France and in Europe.
+The international advanced training course (8 months) allows experienced civil servants holding positions of responsibility to familiarize themselves with all facets of public management in France and in Europe.
 The aim of the course is to favour comparative approaches and pool experience, particularly during the core course of three months with the French administrators.
 This course offers an overview of the French administrative organizations, the reforms and modernization of the State and the implementation of public policy.
 It fulfils training needs identified by overseas Administrations which wish to task their executives with missions linked to France or to the European Union.

 The international advanced training course is open to civil servants or public sector agents holding a position of responsibility and having sufficient professional background (minimum 5years) to share experience with French and foreign colleagues.